Updated 11th September 2021.

 COVID-19 Tests Required:

-- You will need to take a COVID-19 test no earlier than 72 hours before you travel.
+- Everyone will need to take a COVID-19 PCR test no earlier than 72 hours before they travel.
+If you are fully vaccinated, you will also be required to take another a week after that.

 Social distancing measures are still in place.
 Whenever possible, people are being encouraged to avoid public transport and crowds.
 In some places, museums and libraries are closed.